DavidHe1127/Mr.He_HandBook/Cloud,Tooling/asg_alb.md

 #### Termination Policy

 Use it to control which instances need to be terminated when scale in. i.e `OldestLaunchTemplate` tells ASG to terminate instances launched by the oldest launch template.
 Useful when phasing out old instances after updates.

+#### Lifecycle Hooks

+Use it when you need to perform some custom tasks berfore launching/terminating instances in scale out/in respectively.